-Adults hold their young in position with their feet and beaks to assist with weaning.
-You can replicate this process by finger-feeding baby parrots moist and warm food like cooked carrots and yams.
+The parents hold their young with their feet and beaks to assist with weaning.
+You can replicate this process by finger-feeding a baby parrot moist and warm food like cooked carrots and yams.

 Parrot Growth Stages

-There are 5 development stages of a baby parrot’s growth:
+There are five development stages of a baby parrot’s growth:

 Neonate

-During the first stage of life, newly-hatched parrots (hatchlings) are born with closed eyes.
-They’re also naked, blind, and deaf, so they rely on their owners.
+During the first stage of life, newly hatched parrots (hatchlings) are born with closed eyes.
+They’re also naked, blind, and deaf, relying on their owners for survival.

-In the wild, hatchlings are fed food that their parents regurgitate.
-Without a mother and father, owners must give chicks a special hand-rearing formula through a syringe.
+In the wild, hatchlings are fed food regurgitated by their parents.
+Without a mother and father, owners must feed chicks a hand-rearing formula through a syringe.

 Nestling

-When a baby parrot reaches the nestling stage, it opens its eyes but remains dependent on its owners.
+When a baby parrot reaches the nestling stage, it opens its eyes but remains dependent on others.

 Imprinting occurs during stage 2.
 When the chick first opens its eyes, it bonds deeply with its parents.
-If another parrot isn’t present, the baby parrot will imprint on its human owner.
+If another parrot isn’t present, a baby parrot will imprint on its human owner.

 This stage is vital for development because it needs visual, touch, and sound stimulation.